-Wesleyan QuestBridge Scholars aim to make Wesleyan a more inclusive environment for all students, not just those with low-income identities.
+Wesleyan QuestBridge Scholars Network aims to make Wesleyan a more inclusive environment for all students, not just those with low-income identities.
 Diversity drives what the QSN stands for, and our group primarily focuses on community service, student expression and activism, and college access.
 The Wesleyan University QSN Chapter aims to create a community of students, faculty, staff, and administration who support and understand the experiences of first-generation and low-income students, and is officially recognized as a registered student group on Wesleyan's campus.

 We regularly collaborate with The Office of Equity and Inclusion, the Office of Student Affairs, the Office of Financial Aid, the Career Center, the Office of Admission, and ResLife, among other offices on campus.
 We also encourage members to join a growing mentoring community, provide opportunities to connect with alumni, and work frequently with other student identity and interest groups on campus.